RightMesh/Ripple/README.md

 Ripple is built in Android Studio, and should be able to be opened once this repo has been cloned.
 Note that you will have to sign up for a RightMesh developer account in order to download our library and license verification Gradle plugin - please check out [https://rightmesh.io/developers](https://rightmesh.io/developers) for more information.

-If you want to change GPSTracker configuration (RightMesh port, SuperPeer information), you might need to revise `Constants.java`

 ## What is RightMesh?

 RightMesh is an SDK that is trying change the paradigm from “Always Connected to the Internet” and let everyone simply be “Always Connected” - to people, to devices, to our communities, to what matters in our world.
 RightMesh connects smartphones even when the Internet and mobile data can’t.
 [Check out our website for more details!](https://www.rightmesh.io)